modaresimr/auto-profiler/README.md

 # auto_profiler

-A timer for profiling a Python function or snippet.
+A realtime timer for profiling a Python function or snippet.

 ## Features
 - Filtering external libraries profiling.